agMark/802OM/Readme.md

 ## What is this anyways?

 Historically, these documents have been written and maintained in normal word processors like MSWord and WordPerfect.

-These documents are getting too large and needs to be better organized which makes maintenance with MSWord, very difficult or impossible.
+These documents are getting too large and need to be better organized which makes maintenance with MSWord, very difficult or impossible.

 Organizing all the content into HTML files allows for easier editing of individual sections.